DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - HINT: while modifying the clock BPM (by using the continuous encoder), doing a right mouse click on yellow indicated BPM returns to default BPM 120.
 While editing the clock BPM (or the slave mode), the parameter is automatically saved after 3-second timeout (auto-validation delay can be changed from **Global Settings** menu).

 - As slave clock, possible sync modes are by received **pulse** trains on CLK input jack, by **PPQN** (unfortunately not stable/jitters on Windows rigs with USB audio interfaces), or by **BPM CV** (compatible behind Impromptu's CLOCKED module, who provide this feature!).
-Max

-- 86 pre-built ratios, including exotic/even/prime/non-integer dividers/multipliers, from slowest **/16384**, upto fastest **x128**.
+- A lot of pre-built ratios (86 exactly), including many exotic/even/prime/non-integer dividers and multipliers, from slowest **/16384** (KlokSpid MkII becomes a very slow LFO, @ BPM 1, beat will occur every...
+273 hours and 4 minutes), upto fastest **x128**.
 These pre-built ratios can be picked - in realtime - by any valid CV source.

 - CV input can be manually set as **bipolar -5V/+5V** (it's the default setting for all CV inputs for this module), or optionally set as **unipolar 0V/10V**, depending your needs, via input on-screen menu (Select Input, choose the relevant input by clicking its box).
 CV1-CV3 also can be changed "on-the-fly" via context menu (INPUT ROLES section).

+- For some parameters who can be modulated by CV, in case of input isn't set-up as CV source, this will be notified as red color on display.
+As example, if you select "CV1" (indicated as "CLK") to modulate Amplitude parameter, the "CLK" checkbox is red (and the CV indicator at top-right of display indicates **red blinking "Not a CV"** message).
+Simply set "CLK" role to become "CV1" (either bipolar -5V/+5V, or unipolar 0V/+10V, depending the source and your needs), otherwise use another CV input.

+**KlokSpid MkII can't use multiple CV sources to modulate an output-specific parameter.**

 - Output voltage supports customizable **Amplitude** setting (minimum 0.2V, maximum 10V), this setting can be modulated by any CV source.
 An option (via context menu, MISCELLANEOUS section) permits to force the amplitude to 20V (-10V/+10V range) for the current (selected) output - in this case, original settings are kept, but CV becomes useless on this output parameter.